minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 For the final dataframe used for analysis, the 731 representatives (over 113th-117th congresses) were further decreased, to only include representatives relevant to the analysis.
 This includes representatives, who voted on more than one relevant bill.
-Without this specification, one couldn't analyse differences in voting behavior.
+Without this specification, one couldn't analyze differences in voting behavior.
 Moreover, only Republicans and Democrats were included, since Independent and Libertarians are too few to be able to compare.